stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 the possibilities of his work, and promising great revelations in the years to come.
-His older aspect increased to a startling degree his resemblance to the Curwen portrait in his library; and Dr. Willett would often pause by the latter after a call, marvelling at the virtual identity, and reflecting that only the small pit above the picture&rsquo;s right eye now remained to differentiate the long-dead wizard from the living youth.
-These calls of Willett&rsquo;s, undertaken at the request of the senior Wards, were curious affairs.
-Ward at no time repulsed the doctor, but the latter saw that he could never reach the young man&rsquo;s inner psychology.
+His older aspect increased to a startling degree his resemblance to the Curwen portrait in his library; and Dr. Willett would often pause by the latter after a call, marvelling at the virtual identity, and reflecting that only the small pit above the picture's right eye now remained to differentiate the long-dead wizard from the living youth.
+These calls of Willett's, undertaken at the request of the senior Wards, were curious affairs.
+Ward at no time repulsed the doctor, but the latter saw that he could never reach the young man's inner psychology.
 Frequently he noted peculiar things about; little wax images of grotesque design on the shelves or tables, and the half-erased remnants of circles, triangles, and pentagrams in chalk or charcoal on the cleared central space of the large room.
-And always in the night those rhythms and incantations thundered, till it became very difficult to keep servants or suppress furtive talk of Charles&rsquo;s madness.
+And always in the night those rhythms and incantations thundered, till it became very difficult to keep servants or suppress furtive talk of Charles's madness.

   In January, 1927, a peculiar incident occurred.
 One night about midnight, as Charles was chanting a ritual whose weird cadence echoed unpleasantly through the house below,